iobroker-community-adapters/ioBroker.panasonic-viera/README.md

 ### A Panasonic Viera Smart-TV adapter for ioBroker
 =================

 This is an ioBroker adapter for your Panasonic Viera Smart-TV.
-Tested with Panasonic TX-50DX780.
+Tested with Panasonic TX-50DX780 and TX-50EXW.

 ## Changelog

+#### 0.1.0
+* (ldittmar) Test phase terminated.
+Adapter enabled.

 #### 0.0.5
 * (ldittmar) Open beta test phase - please test it and give me feedback here as a issue or in the forum http://forum.iobroker.net/viewtopic.php?f=23&t=3854